 Please see our sample CV for a guide on preparing your CV.

-Your skills assessment must match the occupation you have nominated in your nomination application.
-From 1 July 2012 a matching skills assessment in your occupation will be a required document at the time of lodging a state nomination application.
+Your skills assessment must match the occupation you have nominated and is a required document at the time of lodging a visa nomination application.

 To find out where to have your skills assessed, go to the Australian Skills Recognition Information page on the DIBP website.